wikimedia/ifttt/README.md

  - Updates to article
  - Updates from user
  - Page added to category
- - Page updated in specified category
+ - Page updated in category

 # License